Breakfast 30 mins

 4. Spread onto baking sheet

-Spread evenly onto a parchment lined baking sheet (I like a rimmed baking sheet).
+Spread in an even layer onto a parchment-lined baking sheet (I like a rimmed baking sheet).

 5. Bake for 10 minutes, then stir